equwal/LispBrain/README.md

 NIL

-Some nonprintable ASCII characters such as START OF HEADER are represented with acronyms.
-See the following example, which also shows the use of a comment in brainfuck code
+Some nonprintable ASCII characters such as START OF HEADER (ascii number one) and NULL (ascii number 0) are represented with acronyms.
+See the following example, which also shows the use of some comments in the brainfuck code:
 - \> (interpret "+.
 Print a SOH -. reset and print a NULL")

 SOHNULL